gallantries/video-library/README.md

 # GTN Video Library

 This repository hosts the GTN Video library

+## Events

+We offer support for event organizers to create webpages for their events

+For examples of past events using this setup, see our [Event list](https://gallantries.github.io/video-library/events)

 ## Adding an Event